-- 5.6 The DSL is a member of the senior leadership team and takes lead responsibility for child protection and wider safeguarding.
-Please see 'Important contacts' (page 1) for each academy's Safeguarding Team. - 5.7 The DSL will be given the time, funding, training, resources and support to: - (a) Be the first point of contact for staff concerning child welfare and child protection matters (if DSL is not available staff must contact a senior leader) - (b) Be aware of pupils who have a social worker - (c) Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues with teachers and school leadership staff. - (d) Provide advice and support to other staff on child welfare and child protection matters, including delivering staff annual training and termly updates - (e) Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - (f) Contribute to the assessment of children - (g) Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly
+- 5.7 The DSL (senior/deputy) will be given the time, funding, training, resources and support to: - (a) Be the first point of contact for staff concerning child welfare and child protection matters. - (b) Be aware of pupils who have a social worker. - (c) Help promote educational outcomes by sharing information about the welfare, safeguarding and child protection issues with teachers and school leadership staff. - (d) Provide advice and support to other staff on child welfare and child protection matters, including delivering staff annual training and termly updates. - (e) Take part in strategy discussions and inter-agency meetings and/or support other staff to do so. - (f) Contribute to the assessment of children. - (g) Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly. - (h) Complete safeguarding induction e.g. agency staff, including obtaining safer recruitment information for the SCR, if appropriate. - (i) Record, monitor and track all referrals. - (j) Carry out regular quality assurance on all records and referrals (Dip Test). - (k) Ensure that child protection information is transferred to the pupil's new school. - (I) Ensuring risk assessments put in place for pupils are recorded on our safeguarding electronic system. - (m) Have a good understanding of harmful sexual behaviour. - (n) To liaise with the link Safeguarding Trustee as necessary.

-- (h) Complete safeguarding induction e.g. agency staff, including obtaining safer recruitment information for the SCR, if appropriate - (i) Record, monitor and track all referrals - (j) Carry out regular quality assurance on all records and referrals (Dip Test) - (k) Ensure that child protection information is transferred to the pupil's new school - (I) Ensuring risk assessments put in place for pupils are recorded on our safeguarding electronic system - (m) To liaise with the link Safeguarding Trustee as necessary. - 5.8 The DSL will also keep the Principal (if they are not the DSL) informed of any issues, and liaise with local authority case managers and designated officers for child protection concerns as appropriate.
-DSL may also seek advice/guidance from the Trust Safeguarding Lead.
+5.8 The DSL will also

+- (a) Keep the Principal (if they are not the DSL) informed of any issues. - (b) Liaise with local authority case managers and designated officers for child protection concerns as appropriate.